-The inaugural episode of our new podcast, Secrets of New York, was a dive into my favorite subject of all time: New York City’s pneumatic tube mail system.
+The inaugural episode of The Untapped New York Podcast was a dive into my favorite subject of all time: New York City’s pneumatic tube mail system.
 One of the highlights of this exploration was getting to see what I call the “holy grail” of pneumatic tube mail remnants: the six pneumatic tube flanges coming out of the wall in the basement of the Old Chelsea Post Office.
 They are the last known remnants of the pneumatic tube mail system in New York City.

 The Old Chelsea Post Office is located at 217 W. 18th Street.
 The brick building was completed in 1937, financed through an Act of Congress as a Works Progress Administration project under President Franklin D. Roosevelt.
 At that time, James.
 A Farley was the Postmaster General.
 Farley’s name would go on the General Post Office next to Penn Station, now recently renovated and renamed Moynihan Train Hall.
 The Old Chelsea Post Office was also known as “Station O” and was placed on a list of stations marked for potential sale back in 2011.
 Fortunately for us, it remains an active postal station.